YousraHamdan/Pizza-Bliss-Reactjs/README.md

 redux-logger – A middleware for logging Redux state changes, useful for debugging and development.
 CSS – The stylesheet language used to style your React components and overall app.

-⚠️⚠️⚠️⚠️⚠️⚠️ to run the repo run the following comands in ur terminal: ⚠️⚠️⚠️⚠️⚠️⚠️ npm install
-$env:NODE_OPTIONS="--openssl-legacy-provider"
-npm start